-17. RAISING OF DEBT
+11. RAISING OF DEBT

-- 17.1 The Municipal Manager is responsible for the raising of debt, but may delegate this function to the Chief Financial Officer, who shall then manage this responsibility in consultation with the Municipal Manager.
-All debt shall be raised in strict compliance with the requirements of the Municipal Finance Management Act 2003, and only with the prior approval of the Council. - 17.2 Long-term debt shall be raised only to the extent that such debt is provided for as a source of necessary finance in the capital component of the approved annual budget or adjustments budget. - 17.3 Short-term debt shall be raised only when it is unavoidable to do so in terms of cash requirements, whether for the capital or operating budgets or to settle any other obligations, and provided the need for such short-term debt, both as to extent and duration, is clearly indicated in the cash flow estimates prepared by the Chief Financial Officer.
-Short-term debt shall be raised only to anticipate a certain long-term debt agreement or a certain inflow of operating revenues. - 17.4 All borrowing costs arising from short and long-term debts shall be dealt with in accordance with GRAP 5.
+- 11.1 The Municipal Manager is responsible for the raising of debt, but may delegate this function to the Chief Financial Officer, who shall then manage this responsibility in consultation with the Municipal Manager.
+All debt shall be raised in strict compliance with the requirements of the Municipal Finance Management Act 2003, and only with the prior approval of the Council. - 11.2 Long-term debt shall be raised only to the extent that such debt is provided for as a source of necessary finance in the capital component of the approved annual budget or adjustments budget. - 11.3 Short-term debt shall be raised only when it is unavoidable to do so in terms of cash requirements, whether for the capital or operating budgets or to settle any other obligations, and provided the need for such short-term debt, both as to extent and duration, is clearly indicated in the cash flow estimates prepared by the Chief Financial Officer.
+Short-term debt shall be raised only to anticipate a certain long-term debt agreement or a certain inflow of operating revenues. - 11.4 All borrowing costs arising from short and long-term debts shall be dealt with in accordance with GRAP 5.

-18. INVESTMENTS FOR THE REDEMPTION OF LONG-TERM LIABILITIES
+12. INVESTMENTS FOR THE REDEMPTION OF LONG-TERM LIABILITIES

-- 18.1 In managing the Municipality's investments, the Chief Financial Officer shall ensure that, whenever a long-term (non-annuity) loan is raised by the Municipality, an amount is invested at least annually equal to the principal sum divided by the period of the loan.
+- 12.1 In managing the Municipality's investments, the Chief Financial Officer shall ensure that, whenever a long-term (non-annuity) loan is raised by the Municipality, an amount is invested at least annually equal to the principal sum divided by the period of the loan.
 Such investment shall be made against the bank account maintained for the external finance fund, and shall be accumulated and used only for the redemption of such loan on due date.
-The making of such investment shall be approved by the Council at the time that the loan itself is approved. - 18.2 If the loan raised is not a fixed term loan, but an annuity loan, the Chief Financial Officer shall ensure that sufficient resources are available in the account maintained for the external finance fund to repay the principal amounts due in respect of such loan on the respective due dates.
+The making of such investment shall be approved by the Council at the time that the loan itself is approved. - 12.2 If the loan raised is not a fixed term loan, but an annuity loan, the Chief Financial Officer shall ensure that sufficient resources are available in the account maintained for the external finance fund to repay the principal amounts due in respect of such loan on the respective due dates.

-19. INTEREST ON INVESTMENTS
+13. INTEREST ON INVESTMENTS

-- 19.1 The interest accrued on all of the Municipality's investments shall, in compliance with the requirements of Generally Recognised Accounting Practice (GRAP), be recorded in the first instance in the Municipality's operating account as ordinary operating revenues, and shall thereafter be appropriated, at the end of each month, to the fund or account in respect of which such investment was made. - 19.2 In the case of the external finance fund, the Chief Financial Officer may reduce the amount which must be annually invested to redeem any particular loan by the amount of interest so accrued. - 19.3 If the accrual of interest to the external finance fund, unutilised capital receipts and trust funds results in a surplus standing to the account of any such funds, that is, an amount surplus to the resources required in respect of such funds or accounts, such surplus amount shall be credited by the Chief Financial Officer to the appropriation account and re-appropriated to the asset financing reserve.
+- 13.1 The interest accrued on all of the Municipality's investments shall be recorded in the in the Municipality's operating account as ordinary operating revenues. - 13.2 In the case of the external finance fund, the Chief Financial Officer may reduce the amount which must be annually invested to redeem any particular loan by the amount of interest so accrued. - 13.3 If the accrual of interest to the external finance fund, unutilised capital receipts and trust funds results in a surplus standing to the account of any such funds, that is, an amount surplus to the resources required in respect of such funds or accounts, such surplus amount shall be credited by the Chief Financial Officer to the appropriation account and re-appropriated to the asset financing reserve.